The purpose of this charter

 - will provide simple ways for you to let us know if your preferences change

-- definitely won't sell your details on to other organisations
+- won't sell your details on to other organisations

 How to share your feedback with us

-Our London office is staffed 9am-5pm, Monday to Friday.
+Our office is staffed 9am-4pm, Monday to Friday (excluding bank holidays).

 - Phone: 020 7523 2493